MicrosoftDocs/azure-dev-docs/articles/javascript/contoso-real-estate-user-scenarios.md

     - _Logout_ item that logs user out (returns to Guest role)
 * Editable Reservation form details (dates) and select to submit request

-New Hires can't log in on the **Admin App**
+New Hires can't sign in on the **Admin App**

 * New Hires shouldn't _see_ any links to Admin App in Portal App
 * New Hire credentials for Portal App shouldn't work for Admin App

 ## Test role actions

-When the user roles and abilities are defined, these can be validate with [Playwright](https://playwright.dev/docs/intro) end to end tests.
+When the user roles and abilities are defined, these can be validated with [Playwright](https://playwright.dev/docs/intro) end to end tests.

 ## Next step